Your Water

 Current local reservoir storage

-• No imported water was delivered into Calero Reservoir during February 2024
+• Approximately 83 acre-feet of imported water was delivered into Calero Reservoir during September 2024

 Groundwater

-Groundwater levels in most of the regional monitoring wells are higher than last month due to recent rainfall and seasonal recovery.
-Most water levels are higher relative to February 2023 and the prior five-year average for February.
+Groundwater conditions remain healthy throughout the county.
+Groundwater levels in most of the regional monitoring wells are lower than or equal to last month as typical seasonal declines continue.
+While about half of the water levels are lower relative to September 2023, most are higher than the prior five-year average for September.
 The end of 2024 groundwater storage is projected to be in Stage 1 (Normal) of the Water Shortage Contingency Plan

 Table of groundwater sub-basin levels for the month